 Businesses still need to use the waste transfer stations and pay to dispose of their business waste.

-The permit scheme has been introduced at all 11 West Sussex household waste recycling sites and the two mobile sites.
-It will help address congestion, out of county visitors and illegal commercial waste at our recycling sites.
-For health and safety reasons all trailers will be banned from Bognor Regis and Littlehampton sites.
+The permit scheme has been introduced at all 11 West Sussex Recycling Centres and the two mobile centres to help address congestion, out of county visitors and illegal commercial waste.

 Permits are issued per qualifying vehicle.

 Vehicles that require a permit